josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

 print(len(LINKS))
 ```

-The code above is hardly reusable code, but it gets the job done by doing the following:
+The code above is hardly reusable, but it gets the job done by doing the following:

 1) Gets the main webpage with the `driver.get(...)` method,
-2) Then get the `<a href` tags, sleeps a little to get a chance to render the HTML,
+2) Then get the `<a href` tags, sleep a little to get a chance to render the HTML,
-3) Then finds and clicks the `>` (next page) button.
+3) Then find and click the `>` (next page) button.
 4) Do this steps for a total of 8 times, as this is how many pages of results are available (each page has 50 runners)

 To get the full race results I wrote [scrapper.py](empirestaterunup/scrapper.py) code, the code deals with navigating multiple pages and extracting the data.
 Demonstration below: